Disease

 Poor drainage

-A dense mix without added perlite or sand, or a pot lacking sufficient drainage holes, holds moisture around the roots for far longer than watering frequency alone would suggest, compounding the risk even for an owner who waters relatively infrequently.
+A dense mix without added perlite or sand, or a pot lacking sufficient drainage holes, keeps the root zone damp for days after a watering that would have drained a coarser mix within hours, compounding the risk even for an owner who waters relatively infrequently.

 Rot progressing silently below a caudex that still looks fine from above